 Oblate Program 2017 – 2018

-You are invited to a new year of Oblate study.
-Blessings to you all as we move toward the end of summer.
+You are invited to our 2017-2018 year of Oblate study.
 Come together to “listen with the ear of the heart” to God’s voice within and in the voices of each other.
 You can be a part of a special group, a Community and learn to live and share Benedictine values that will enrich your Christian life.

 This Oblate year (September 2017 – May 2018) we have decided unanimously to use Sister Joan Chittister’s latest book, Radical Spirit.
 It focuses on the 12 steps of Humility.
 Together over this two year period, we will discover and live the wisdom of the Rule.
 Humility seems to be a revelation and most needed virtue today.
 We will all be enriched by the shared study and it will enable us to witness and grow in practical ways toward inner freedom.